Eoin MacNeill: Early life

 MacNeill was born John McNeill, one of five children born to Archibald McNeill, a Roman Catholic working-class baker, sailor and merchant, and his wife, Rosetta (née McAuley) McNeill, also a Catholic.
 He was raised in Glenarm, County Antrim, an area which "still retained some Irish-language traditions".
 His niece was nationalist and teacher, Máirín Beaumont.

 MacNeill was educated at St Malachy's College (Belfast) and Queen's College, Belfast.
 He was interested in Irish history and immersed himself in its study.
 He achieved a BA degree in economics, jurisprudence and constitutional history in 1888, and then worked in the British Civil Service.

 He co-founded the Gaelic League in 1893, along with Douglas Hyde; MacNeill was unpaid secretary from 1893 to 1897 and then became the initial editor of the League's official newspaper An Claidheamh Soluis (1899–1901).
 He was also editor of the Gaelic Journal from 1894 to 1899.
 In 1908, he was appointed professor of early Irish history at University College Dublin.

 He married Agnes Moore on 19 April 1898.
 The couple had eight children, four sons and four daughters (though the 1911 census entry for Mac Neill noted 11 children, seven of whom were still alive).

 Irish Volunteers

 The Gaelic League was from the start strictly non-political, but in 1915, a proposal was put forward to abandon that policy and become a semi-political organisation.
-MacNeill strongly supported that and rallied to his side a majority of delegates at the 1915 Oireachtas.
+MacNeill strongly supported that and rallied to his side a majority of delegates at the 1915 Oireachtas na Gaeilge.
 Douglas Hyde, a non-political Protestant, who had co-founded the League and been its president for 22 years, resigned immediately afterwards.